 Integrity requires owners and leaders to tell the truth about risk.
 Who benefits if the enterprise succeeds?
 Who suffers if it fails?
 Are workers exposed while owners protect themselves?
 Are debts taken in the name of growth but paid by layoffs, taxpayers, or suppliers when plans fail?
 Responsible risk does not eliminate danger, but it does not hide who carries it.

 Capital should be patient enough to serve real value.
 Short-term extraction can make numbers look good while weakening workers, quality, maintenance, and trust.
-A steward of capital asks whether the investment builds durable capacity or merely harvests what others built.
+A steward of capital asks whether the investment builds durable capacity or only harvests what others built.
 Not every return is contribution.

 Enterprise also forms people.
 A workplace teaches habits: honesty or manipulation, craft or haste, service or contempt, accountability or blame.
 The Vocation Framework concerns work itself; Stewardship adds material custody.
 A business steward asks what kind of material and moral world his enterprise creates.